MAXPOL/MailVIAtheCommandLine/README.md

-# Mail VIA the Command Line
+# Mail VIA the Command Line For BPPK

 cd /home/user